IRNAS/irnas-east-software/README.md

 ## Usage

 `east` intends to be fully documented inside the tool itself, (which is not yet).
-Executing `east` or `east --help` in the command line should give you sufficient information on how to use the tool in basic ways.
+Executing `east` or `east --help` on the command line should give you sufficient information on how to use the tool in basic ways.

 To learn more about configuration refer to the [docs](docs) folder.

 ## Developing East

-For development and testing of `east` the use of `virtualenv` is suggested.
+To develop and test `east` the use of `virtualenv` virtual environment is highly recommended.

+Additionally, `makefile` file in the root directory contains most common commands for interacting with the project.

+### Setup

-Install `virtualenv`:
+1. Install `virtualenv`:

 ```bash
 pip install virtualenv
 ```

-Create and activate `virtualenv`, run this from project root:
+2. Create and activate `virtualenv`, run this from the project root directory:

 ```bash
 virtualenv venv
 source venv/bin/activate
 ```

-To create and editable install of `east` run below command.
-Whatever change you make in the code it will be immediately reflected in the actual tool.
+3. To create an editable install of `east` tool run the below command.
+Whatever change you make in the code will be immediately reflected if you run `east` on the command line afterwards.

 ```bash
 make install-dev